bhopkinsnc/ccoe-training-ansible/labs/2.hello_inventory/README.md

 ### Setup Inventory INI

 We have only targeted two host cent01 and cent02.
 What if you have a lot of servers that are different versions are operating systems.
 Inventory files will save the day.
 There are two formats for inventory files ini and yaml.
-We will be using the ini format in the labs because of there simplicity.
+We will be using the ini format in the labs because of their simplicity.

 An inventory file has already been created so this in just an introduction to them to get you ready for future labs.